Autonomous Driving using Spiking Neural Networks on Dynamic Vision Sensor Data: A Case Study of Traffic Light Change Detection: METHODOLOGY

 \subsection{Network Structure}

 The neural network structure of the proposed method here is based on the neural network designed for the DVS128 Gesture dataset published in \cite{fang2021incorporating}.
 In this network structure, five repeated blocks composed of a Conv layer, a BatchNormalization layer, a ReLU or LIF Neuron layer, and a MaxPooling layer can downsample the input.
 Two linear layers and activation neurons can map the flattened tensor to the binary classification result.
-The CNN version is normal with common components.
+The CNN version is standard, consisting of commonly used components.
 Some special components in the SNN version are introduced as follows:

 \textbf{LIF Neuron:} Time is a continuous variable, but the neural network processes information received at discrete time points.
 So we derive a discrete version of the ordinary differentiable equation in Equation (1) as follows